Long Depression: Causes of the crisis

 The Panic of 1873 has been described as "the first truly international crisis".
 The optimism that had been driving booming stock prices in central Europe had reached a fever pitch, and fears of a bubble culminated in a panic in Vienna beginning in April 1873.
 The collapse of the Vienna Stock Exchange began on May 8, 1873, and continued until May 10, when the exchange was closed; when it was reopened three days later, the panic seemed to have faded, and appeared confined to Austria-Hungary.
 Financial panic arrived in the Americas only months later on Black Thursday, September 18, 1873, after the failure of the banking house of Jay Cooke and Company over the Northern Pacific Railway.
 The Northern Pacific railway had been given 40 e6acre of public land in the Western United States and Cooke sought $100,000,000 in capital for the company; the bank failed when the bond issue proved unsalable, and was shortly followed by several other major banks.
 The New York Stock Exchange closed for ten days on September 20.

 The financial contagion then returned to Europe, provoking a second panic in Vienna and further failures in continental Europe before receding.
-France, which had been experiencing deflation in the years preceding the crash, was spared financial calamity for the moment, as was Britain.
+France, which had been experiencing deflation in the years preceding the crash, was spared financial calamity for the moment, as was the United Kingdom.

 Some have argued the depression was rooted in the 1870 Franco-Prussian War that devastated the French economy and, under the Treaty of Frankfurt, forced that country to make large war reparations payments to Germany.
 The primary cause of the price depression in the United States was the tight monetary policy that the United States followed to get back to the gold standard after the Civil War.
 The U.S. government was taking money out of circulation to achieve this goal, therefore there was less available money to facilitate trade.
 Because of this monetary policy the price of silver started to fall causing considerable losses of asset values; by most accounts, after 1879 production was growing, thus further putting downward pressure on prices due to increased industrial productivity, trade and competition.

 In the US the speculative nature of financing due to both the greenback, which was paper currency issued to pay for the Civil War and rampant fraud in the building of the Union Pacific Railway up to 1869 culminated in the Crédit Mobilier scandal.
 Railway overbuilding and weak markets collapsed the bubble in 1873.
-Both the Union Pacific and the Northern Pacific lines were central to the collapse; another railway bubble was the Railway Mania in the United Kingdom.
+Both the Union Pacific and the Northern Pacific lines were central to the collapse.
+(Another railway bubble was the Railway Mania in the United Kingdom thirty years earlier).